BGI-flexlab/fastqueeze/README.md

 For SE, a file named "back.fastq" will be created to **current directory**.
 For PE, 2 files named "back1.fastq" and "back2.fastq" will be created to **current directory**.

+If you want the compression result being created to the directory of input, use:

+    SeqArc -d -p ref.fa test.arc back

-For compression with index, just delete the 'ref.fa'.
+For compression without index, just delete the 'ref.fa'.

 Note: If the "back" part is not given, the name(s) of decompression result will be **exactly the same as compression input**.
 &nbsp;